brysontyrrell/SubZero-Workshop/0_Pre_Workshop_Resources/README.md

 ### Shared Cognito User Pool

 During this workshop you will secure your API Gateways using AWS Cognito.
 There is a per region limit of 5 Cognito User Pools.
 To avoid this there will be a single [Shared Cognito User Pool](shared-cognito-pool-template.yaml) for the workshop configured for the domain.

+### Parameters

+There are some values that need to be available to CloudFormation stacks across all regions supported in the workshop.
+These values have been populated into SSM Parameter Store using a StackSet (just as the artifact buckets).